Why do businesses need SEO?

 Business owners with a new website need to submit their sitemap to Google Search Console.

 Sitemaps contain a list of all the webpages on your site.
 It is designed to help search engines discover the pages on your website and the location of your content.
-When Google understands what your site and content are all about, it will then start serving your content to relevant search queries.
+When Google understands what your site and content are all about, it will then start serving your content to relevant queries.

 After Google is done indexing your website, spiders can start crawling your webpages and getting them ranked in the search results.